ZhangMeiXian/PWP/README.md

 # PWP
 Play with python.
-(Do something funny with python, just for fun~~Have a good day, and have a good mood~~)
+(Do something funny with python, just for fun.)
+Have a good day, and have a good mood~~